2024 Wills and Estate Planning Study￼

 Another reason that one may choose to have a living trust is to avoid probate court.
 “While everyone’s situation can be unique, a general rule is that the larger the value of the estate, the greater need there is for a living trust,” says Chas Rampenthal, General Counsel for Legal Zoom.
 “The main reason here is to avoid probate, which can be a long and costly process – especially for larger estates.
 Additionally, when a will goes into probate, it becomes a court document; a living trust, on the other hand, is not made public upon your death, so your estate can be managed in private.”

-Advanced directives (also called advanced healthcare directives) stipulate a person’s wishes regarding end of life care and/or what is to happen if the person becomes mentally incapacitated or unable to communicate later in life.
-Thus, like living trusts, advanced directives are designed to take effect during a person’s life, not after they pass.
+Advanced directives (also called advanced healthcare directives) stipulate a person’s wishes regarding end-of-life care and/or what is to happen if the person becomes mentally incapacitated or unable to communicate later in life.
+Like living trusts, advanced directives are designed to take effect during a person’s life, not after they pass.

-Despite its importance, our survey found that nearly 1 in 5 people (19%) do not know what an advanced health care directive is.
+Despite its importance, Caring.com’s survey found that nearly 1 in 5 people (19%) do not know what an advanced health care directive is.
 This can be a mistake according to Phillip H. Palmer, ChFC, managing executive at The Chestnut Street Group.
-“Proper estate planning documents should include an advance healthcare directive, which provides guidance for your family and medical professionals in the event you can no longer make your own health care decisions.
+“Proper estate planning documents should include an advance healthcare directive, which provides guidance for your family and medical professionals in the event you can no longer make your own healthcare decisions.
 In an age of technology and medical advancements, much can be done to sustain life.
 The directive takes the pressure of making difficult decisions away from your family members.”

 You can learn more about these documents by visiting Caring.com’s Guide to Advanced Health Care Directives.